Scott Edwards (cricketer)

-Scott Andrew Edwards (born 23 August 1996) is a Tongan cricketer who represents the Netherlands.
-Known for hitting his classic slog sweep shots against spinners .He made his first-class debut for the Netherlands against Namibia in the 2015–17 ICC Intercontinental Cup on 29 November 2017.
+Scott Andrew Edwards (born 23 August 1996) is a Tongan-born cricketer who represents the Netherlands.
+Known for hitting his classic slog sweep shots against spinners, he made his first-class debut for the Netherlands against Namibia in the 2015–17 ICC Intercontinental Cup on 29 November 2017.
 He made his List A debut against Namibia in the 2015–17 ICC World Cricket League Championship on 8 December 2017.
 In June 2022, Edwards was named as the new captain of the Dutch cricket team, after Pieter Seelaar was forced to retire from international cricket due to a long-term back injury.
 Edwards is the Netherlands' seventh ODI captain.

 Early and domestic career

 Edwards was born in Tonga, where his father was working at the time, but grew up in Australia and studied at Emmaus College, Melbourne.
-He qualified for the Netherlands through his Dutch grandmother, and holds dual citizenship of Australia and the Netherlands.
+Both of his parents are Australian, but qualified for the Netherlands through his Dutch grandmother, and holds dual citizenship of Australia and the Netherlands.
 In Australia he has played club cricket for Richmond in Victorian Premier Cricket, and previously for Blackburn South Cricket Club and Highton Cricket Club.
 In Dutch club cricket, he plays for Excelsior '20.
 Throughout this period, Edwards formed a relationship with former Australian wicket-keeper Ryan Campbell, who later became head coach of the Netherlands Cricket Team in 2017.
 Edwards was an electrical apprentice before he began playing cricket professionally.
 He said "It was pretty surreal to be honest, was going about life as an apprentice and then all of a sudden you're playing international cricket coming up against Chris Gayle and Evin Lewis — it was pretty exciting".

 In July 2019, Edwards was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In January 2024, Edwards was called up to play for Melbourne Renegades in the 2023–24 Big Bash League season to replace Joe Clarke.